Thousands across Wisconsin without power after Tuesday severe weather

-Many Wisconsin residents are waking up this morning to damage and power outages after last night’s severe weather outbreak.
+Many Wisconsin residents woke up to damage and power outages on Wednesday morning, following a severe weather outbreak late Tuesday.

 The National Weather Service has so far only confirmed one tornado from the outbreak west of Wausau, which was reportedly moving at speeds of 80 miles per hour along the leading edge of the storms.